Gastroesophageal reflux disease and heartburn

 - A warning added in May 2012 cautions that using certain PPIs with methotrexate, a drug commonly used to treat certain cancers and autoimmune conditions, can lead to elevated levels of methotrexate in the blood, causing toxic side effects.

-Click the icon to see an animation about heartburn.
+Click the icon to view a video on heartburn.

 The hallmark symptoms of GERD are: